-For the three months ended June 30, 2024, advertising and marketing expenses decreased 8%, or 7% on a currency-neutral basis, versus the comparable period in 2023, primarily due to timing of marketing campaigns.
+For the three months ended June 30, 2024 September 30, 2024, advertising and marketing expenses decreased 8% increased 14%, or 7% on a both an as reported and currency-neutral basis, versus the comparable period in 2023, primarily due to timing of marketing campaigns.

-For the six months ended June 30, 2024, advertising and marketing expenses decreased 19%, or 18% on a currency-neutral basis, versus the comparable period in 2023, primarily due to timing of spending on sponsorships as well as timing of marketing campaigns.
+For the six nine months ended June 30, 2024 September 30, 2024, advertising and marketing expenses decreased 19% 7%, or 18% on a both an as reported and currency-neutral basis, versus the comparable period in 2023, primarily due to timing of spending on sponsorships as well as timing of marketing campaigns.